huynhdattien/huynhdattien.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello!
 My name is Dat Huynh.
 I am a Ph.D candidate in Economics at the University of Nevada Reno.

 I'm working on making this website up and running properly.